-It is likely that your parliament has a lot of information that is printed on paper, written in notebooks, or scribbled down on Post-it notes.
-Some of this can be very sensitive - notes from confidential testimony or private meetings, for example.
+It is likely that your organization has a lot of information that is printed on paper, written in notebooks, or scribbled down on Post-it notes.
+Some of this can be very sensitive: printouts of budgets, lists of participants, sensitive letters from donors, and notes from private meetings.
 It is essential to think about the security of this information as well.
 If you absolutely need to keep hard copies of sensitive information, ensure that it is stored safely in a locked cabinet or another safe place.
-Do not keep any private or sensitive information (including passwords) laying around on a desk or written up on a white-board.
-Keep highly sensitive information in a less targeted, well protected location.

-To the extent possible, endeavor to dispose of unneeded hard-copy information.
+Do not keep any private or sensitive information (including passwords) laying around on a desk or written up on a white board.
+If you believe your organization to be at high risk of a break-in or raid, keep highly sensitive information in a less targeted location.
+To the extent possible, endeavor to dispose of unneeded hardcopy information.
 Remember: if you do not have it, it cannot be stolen.
-Set a parliamentary policy regarding ownership of hard-copy notes, and be sure to collect any paper notes from staff if they decide to leave or are let go from the organization, just like you would collect a parliament-issued computer or phone.
+Set an organizational policy regarding ownership of hard-copy notes, and be sure to collect any paper notes from staff if they decide to leave or are let go from the organization, just like you would collect an organization-issued computer or phone.
 To get rid of sensitive paper, purchase a quality shredder.
-A fun end-of-week activity can be taking a 15-minute break with your teams to shred any leftover, sensitive print-outs or notes from the prior week.
+A fun end-of-week activity can be taking a 15-minute break with your staff to shred any leftover, sensitive print-outs or notes from the prior week.

-THE PARLIAMENTARY POLICY
+THE OFFICE POLICY

-Although for many the realities of "the office" have changed significantly since the beginning of the COVID-19 pandemic, it is still important for your parliament to set a clear policy regarding access to the premises.
-Such a policy should address key questions including who is allowed inside the parliamentary premises (and when), who can access what office resources (like the WiFi network), and what to do about quests.
+Although for many the realities of "the office" have changed significantly since the beginning of the COVID-19 pandemic, it is still important for your organization to set a clear policy regarding office access.
+Such a policy should address key questions including who is allowed inside the office (and when), who can access what office resources (like the WiFi network), and what to do about guests.

-A simple yet important question to answer is who gets an office key or access badge.
-Only trusted staff should have keys or badges, and locks should be changed when staff leave and/or on a semi-regular basis.
-During the day, any doors that are left unlocked should be in constant view of someone trusted and/or a security guard.
-In addition, ensure that your parliament has a trusted relationship with service providers such as cleaning staff and external technicians that have access to the premises.
-Think about what information or devices such people might have access to and ensure that it is protected, particularly if you do not have that trusted relationship.
-Whoever has access, someone trusted should always be designated to lock up offices and buildings and ensure devices are properly secured before leaving at the end of the day.
+A simple yet important question to answer is who gets an office key.
+Only trusted staff should have keys, and locks should be changed when staff leave and/or on a semi-regular basis.
+During the day, any doors that are left unlocked should be in constant view of someone trusted in the organization.
+Also consider whether the organization has a trusted relationship with your landlord or cleaning staff.
+Think about what information or devices such people might have access to and ensure that is protected, particularly if you do not have that trusted relationship.
+Whoever has access, someone trusted should always be designated to lock up the office and ensure devices are properly secured before leaving at the end of the day.